Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

     Predicting the Test set results
     Visualising the Training set
     Visualising the Test set

 ## Day 3-
     Fitting Multiple Regression
     Backward Elimination with P-values
     Backward Elimination with P-values and Adjusted R Squared

+## Day 4-
+    Fitting Polynomial Linear Regression
+    Visualising the Polynomial Regression Results
+    Predicting a new result with Linear Regression Predicting a new result with Polynomial Regression Made a Template for Regression